USING CREATION SCIENCE MATERIALS

 “The majority of fundamentalist creationists (the most conservative camp) continued to accept the geological ages, differing among themselves only as to whether they could be handled better in terms of the gap theory or the day-age theory” (Morris, History of Modern Creationism, p.
 61).

 As for the gap theory, it was popularized by the Scofield Reference Bible.
-That it was an attempt to reconcile the Bible with modern science is evident by the following statement from J. Sidlow Baxter’s Explore the Book: “Modern geology furnishes dates proving the immense age of our globe. ...
+That it was an attempt to reconcile the Bible with modern science is evident by the following note from J. Sidlow Baxter’s Explore the Book: “Modern geology furnishes dates proving the immense age of our globe. ...
 Between the first two verses of Genesis there is ample scope for all the geologic eras.”

 The gap theory can be refuted briefly as follows (from H.L.
 Willmington’s Guide to the Bible): First, it is unscientific.
 The gap theory was (in part) an attempt to reconcile the creation account with the long periods of time in the theory of evolution.
-But evolution is totally unscientific, defying the second law of thermodynamics [that the universe is in the process of decay and decline rather than in a process of evolving].
+But evolution itself as a theory is totally unscientific, defying the second law of thermodynamics [that the universe is in the process of decay and decline rather than in a process of evolving].
 Second, it is unscriptural.
 Paul states in Romans 5:12 and 8:20-22 that man’s sin brought about death, even of animals.
 But the gap theory would have Adam walking on top of a gigantic fossilized animal graveyard!
 Third, it is unnecessary.
 The most natural interpretation of Genesis 1 and 2 is to take it at face value, without addition or subtraction.
 Genesis 1:1 thus becomes a summary statement of creation.
 In the first verse God tells us what he did.
 In the remaining verses He tells us how He did it.

 Materials promoting Intelligent Design and theistic evolution are useful to show the error of atheistic evolution, but ultimately they are not friends of the Christian faith.
 In fact, most of these authors speak disparagingly of a literal six-day creation and salvation only through the blood of Jesus Christ.
-Belief in an unknown and perhaps unknowable “Designer” leaves one far short of absolute truth and eternal salvation.
+Belief in an unknown and perhaps unknowable “Designer” is insufficient and leaves one far short of absolute truth and eternal salvation.

 Michael Behe is a Roman Catholic and a theistic evolutionist.
 He says that “as regards the identity of the designer, modern ID theory happily echoes Isaac Newton’s phrase hypothesis non fingo [to make no hypothesis]” (“The Modern Intelligent Design Hypothesis,” Philosophia Christi, Vol. 3, p.
 165, 2001, cited from Casey Luskin, “Misrepresenting the Definition of Intelligent Design,” Nov.
 10, 2009 http://www.evolutionnews.org/2009/11/misrepresenting_the_definition.html).